TamerKaratekin/shahi-chess-shatranj-font/README.md

 The **Şahî (Shahi) Font** is a vector-based chess & shatranj piece set designed by **Tamer Karatekin** (DeepSeaChess LLC).
 It combines modern clarity with historical authenticity and cultural neutrality, making it suitable for:

-- educational materials
+- educational materials, including books and videos
 - school programs and STEAM curricula
 - chess & shatranj software
 - websites and game engines
 - Lichess-compatible variants
 - academic, cultural, and historical presentations
+- online tournament broadcasting, social media posting

 This repository contains the original, unmodified SVG and font files in **versioned folders** (`v1/` and `v2/`).